edxu96/RexNet/docs/PhD/README.md

 * Martingale models of forecast evolution can be used to simulate requests sent to coordinators. [heath1994modeling](#reference)
 * CPPs may correlate with each other so they must be modelled by an aggregated CPPs controlled by one coordinator to satisfy several clients.
 For example, the space heating system for multi-dwelling buildings must be modelled by multi-input-multi-output control systems. [siroky2011experimental](#reference) Thus hierarchical Rex can be introduced.
 * Grey-box modelling techniques, which combines statistical methods and physical knowledge, can be used to calibrate CPP models. [bacher2011identifying](#reference)
+* Distributions of errors in private evaluations of prosumers.

 ### 4-3.
 Three Ways to Analyze Rex